MrCherveN/Vehicle_Sales_Data_Analysis/README.md

 <h1 style="text-align:left;">Vehicle Sales Data Analysis</h1>

-This project analyzes vehicle sales data to uncover price trends, customer preferences, and the influence of factors such as odometer reading, year of manufacture, transmission type, and condition on vehicle prices.
+This project analyzes vehicle sales data to uncover price trends, customer preferences and the influence of factors such as odometer reading, year of manufacture, transmission type, and condition on vehicle prices.

 <h3 style="text-align:left;">Project Overview:</h3>
 This project includes:

-* Vehicle Age and Pricing Trends – Examining the relationship between a car’s manufacturing year and its selling price, as well as how mileage impacts valuation.
+* Vehicle Age and Pricing Trends – Examining the relationship between a car’s manufacturing year and its selling price, as well as how odometer reading impacts valuation.
 * Brand-Based Pricing – Identifying which car makes have the highest average price and visualizing the results.
 * Transmission Type and Pricing – Exploring price variations between automatic and manual vehicles and their distribution across different price ranges.
 * Market Value vs. Selling Price – Comparing estimated market values (Manheim Market Report) with actual selling prices.